 - Financial health.
 Tax-exempt organizations have to file Form 990 (officially, the “Return of Organization Exempt From Income Tax”) with the IRS.
 This form details the organization’s financial information and is available to the public.
-Do a search on a database such as the Foundation Center’s for a charity you’re considering on donating to and review the financial data.
+Do a search on a database such as the Foundation Center, for a charity you’re considering donating to, and review the financial data.

 - What’s the charity’s commitment to transparency?
 How about accountability?

 - What’s the organization’s Charity Navigator rating, if any?
-Charity Navigator’s rating system examines a charity’s performance in the areas of financial health and accountability/transparency and presents it in easily discernible way.
+Charity Navigator’s rating system examines a charity’s performance in the areas of financial health and accountability/transparency, and presents it in an easily discernible way.

 - Is the organization a public charity or private foundation?
 This will have an impact on your federal income tax charitable deductions.